Expat Exchange

 When we asked people what advice they would give someone preparing to move to Todos Santos, they said:

 "Expat retirees considering living in Todos Santos should familiarize themselves with the local laws and customs of the region as well as the language spoken by the majority of citizens.
 Healthcare is also an important factor to consider and researching local facilities is recommended in order to ensure easy access to quality medical care.
 Todos Santos can be a great fit for expat retirees seeking the relaxed charm of a small town while still being close to a major city such as Cabo San Lucas, which is just 16 miles away.
-Finally, a good infrastructure of transport connections both locally and to nearby towns is essential and necessary for those looking to explore the whole Baja Peninsula," said one expat who made the move to Todos Santos.
+Finally, a good infrastructure of transport connections both locally and to nearby towns is essential and necessary for those looking to explore the whole Baja Peninsula," remarked one expat living in Todos Santos, Mexico.

 What do I need to know before moving to Todos Santos?